afstudeerprojecten/FeedbackAI-Tool-Backend/readme.md

 ## Environment Variables
-Create an OPENAI_API_KEY variable
-An api key from OpenAI is needed to access their AI models.
 -  OPENAI_API_KEY variable
     An api key from OpenAI is needed to access their AI models.

-Create a CHROMA_MODE variable, with one of the following values local, for when running Chroma locally on disk remote, for when running Chroma as a HTTP client remotely
 - OPENAI_EMBEDDING_MODEL
     OpenAI's embedding model, such as "text-embedding-3-large"

-CHROMA_HOST, in case it's ran remote, must be the url the chroma HTTP client is run on CHROMA_PORT, in case it's ran remote, must tbe the port the chroma HTTP client is runn on on CHROMA_HOST- OPENAI_LANGUAGE_MODEL
 - OPENAI_LANGUAGE_MODEL
     OpenAI's Large Languade Model, such as "gpt-4o"

+- CHROMA_MODE variable, with one of the following values:
+    - local, for when running Chroma locally on disk
+    - remote, for when running Chroma as a HTTP client remotely<br>

+    Add the following too:
+    - CHROMA_PERSIST_DIRECTORY, in case it's ran locally, this is the folder where the database will be persisted
+    - CHROMA_HOST, in case it's ran remote, must be the url the chroma HTTP client is run on
+    - CHROMA_PORT, in case it's ran remote, must tbe the port the chroma HTTP client is runn on on CHROMA_HOST

+- UPLOADED_FILES_FOLDER, this is the folder where uploaded files will be saved in case they're saved locally.

+- OLLAMA_EMBEDDING_MODEL
+    Ollama's embedding model that will be used when doing embeddings locally, for example "nomic-embed-text" Must have Ollama and the model installed on your computer.